 Old King Canute attempted what only a fool would do: he tried to hold back the tide by his own might, by a mere command from his lips.
 Needless to say, the sea disobeyed the arrogant old king, and the rest they say is history.

-Undercut and outcompeted, these skilful craftsmen and women are left on the dust heap of Progress.
-“Should have moved on with the times.” the economists wag their sorry heads, whilst would be customers denigrate them as mere quaint oddities whose goods “are far too expensive”.
+Undercut and outcompeted, these craftsmen and women are left on the dust heap of Progress.
+“Should have moved on with the times.” the economists wag their heads, whilst would be customers denigrate them as quaint oddities whose goods “are far too expensive”.

 And the tidal wave of the Machine rolls on still…

 Though old King Canute’s foolish endeavour was based upon inflated self-worth and monumental pride, the same cannot be said for the rural craftsmen.
 Their crafts, though expensive, are hardly inflated.
-Instead, their costliness is an adequate reflection of their true worth.
+Instead, their costliness is a reflection of their true worth.
 Just hold for a moment an old, handcrafted tool in your hand.
-The immensely satisfying sensation it evokes emanating from its obvious quality, durability, and even ornate beauty, simply cannot be replicated by mass-produced plastic knock-offs from Temu which bear the fatal stamp “Made in China”.1 Yet like moths to a light, something about mass-produced goods allures the modern mind — and holds a devilish power over our wallets and bank details.
+The satisfying sensation it evokes from its obvious quality, durability, and even ornate beauty, simply cannot be replicated by mass-produced plastic knock-offs from Temu which bear the fatal stamp “Made in China”.1 Yet like moths to a light, something about mass-produced goods is irresistible to the modern mind — and holds a devilish power over our wallets and bank details.

-The monumental effort advertisers and marketers expend to get these cheap products in front of our eyes must have something to do with the ubiquity of our mass-consumeristic habits.
-But it is dirt (and relative) cheapness which I believe we find most alluring; for The rock-bottom prices of these mass-produced goods leave the modern consumer with plenty of disposable income to spend on more important things (like entertainment).
+The monumental effort advertisers and marketers expend to get these cheap products in front of our eyes must be part of the cause of our mass-consumeristic habits.
+But it is dirt (and relative) cheapness which I believe we find most alluring; for the rock-bottom prices of these mass-produced goods leave the modern consumer with plenty of disposable income to spend on more “important” things (like entertainment).
 Anyway, who wants a handcrafted knife, or a handwoven basket to get in the way of us affording yet another subscription to a streaming service?
-Never mind that these goods are of deficient quality, have dubious ethics underpinning their means of production, and are the result of monumentally wasteful economies of scale.
+Never mind that these goods are of poor quality, have dubious ethics underpinning their means of production, and are the result of monumentally wasteful economies of scale.